pjotrp/blastxmlparser/README.md

 ```

 Note that the template is not smart enough to remove the final comma
 from the last BODY element.
-To make it valid JSON that needs to be removed.
+To make it valid JSON that needs to be
+removed.
+A future version may add a parameter to the BODY element or a
+global rewrite function for this purpose.
+A simple '<%= ( body.last? ? "" : "," ) %>'
+does not work here because the parallel parser does not
+know which line is the last.

 ## Additional options